easydiffusion/sdkit/README.md

 `sdkit`:
 1. is a simple, lightweight toolkit for Stable Diffusion projects.
-2. natively includes frequently-used projects like GFPGAN and RealESRGAN.
+2. natively includes frequently-used projects like GFPGAN, CodeFormer and RealESRGAN.
 3. works with the popular `.ckpt` and `.safetensors` model format.
 4. includes memory optimizations for low-end GPUs.
 5. built-in support for running on multiple GPUs.